lattice0/linux-source-code-reader/Readme.md

-# Fuchsia Source Code Reader
+# Linux Source Code Reader

-Little container that helps in reading/studying the fuchsia source code.
+Little container that helps in reading/studying the linux kernel source code.
 Not designed for building right know.

 It has a docker container but the intent is for you to open in VSCode with the `ms-vscode-remote.remote-containers` plugin.